vdice/spin-docs/content/v3/registry-tutorial.md

 ## Next Steps

-- If you're interested in shaping how registry support will look in the next version, please share your thoughts in [our Discord community](https://discord.gg/AAFNfS7NGf)
+- If you're interested in shaping how registry support will look in the next version, please share your thoughts in [Spin's CNCF Slack channel](https://cloud-native.slack.com/archives/C089NJ9G1V0)

 <script type="application/ld+json">
 {